s3h4n/DAMPP/README.md

 alias dampp='~/.bin/dampp/dampp.sh'
 ```

-For other shells like `zsh`, you can also add aliase.
+For other shells like `zsh`, you can also add the aliases.

 ## Usage 🔥